-The classes are taught by specialists in Japanese linguistics, Japanese language education, etc., and the content of the classes is designed to leverage each of their specialties.

-Standards that should be achieved

-Achieve the four competencies

-Ability to identify problems

-$\boldsymbol{\cdot}$ The ability to set and explore issues required in

-- university education on their own • The ability to think independently in order to formulate an argument

-- Ι

 Japanese language competence

 Ability of mutual understanding

-- $\cdot \text{Communication skills}$

-- •The ability to present one's own views in a strong and clear manner, and the ability to read and understand the information presented by others
+- · Communication skills - •The ability to present one's own views in a strong and clear manner, and the ability to read and understand the information presented by others

 Ability to present a thesis

-Ability to seek for problems

-understand academic literature

-\cdot The ability to understand the basic rules of

-academic research, such as differentiation

-between other theories and one's own theory,

-citation methods, etc., and to examine and

 •To acquire basic knowledge of the Japanese language, such as vocabulary, grammar, sentence structure, and the ability to compose persuasive writing based on solid arguments

-Guaranteeing the quality of education

-We make the syllabus available to the public, and clearly indicate the contents of the classes that are unique to each faculty member's expertise and the grading criteria.

-We have an ample feedback system for improving classes, including class evaluations by TWINS and faculty members conducting their own surveys.

-We have established a forum for regular discussions to improve the quality of our classes, taking into account the characteristics of each undergraduate course, and to ensure that the content of our classes is appropriate to the actual situation.

-TWINS (Tsukuba Web-based Information Network System) is an online educational information system.
+- We make the syllabus available to the public, and clearly indicate the contents of the classes that are unique to each faculty member's expertise and the grading criteria. - We have an ample feedback system for improving classes, including class evaluations by TWINS and faculty members conducting their own surveys. - We have established a forum for regular discussions to improve the quality of our classes, taking into account the characteristics of each undergraduate course, and to ensure that the content of our classes is appropriate to the actual situation. - TWINS (Tsukuba Web-based Information Network System) is an online educational information system.

 Art and Design

-Educational purpose The University of Tsukuba is the only comprehensive national university in Japan with its own education and research organization for nurturing professionals in Art and Design.
+The University of Tsukuba is the only comprehensive national university in Japan with its own education and research organization for nurturing professionals in Art and Design.
 The liberal arts education offered by the School of Art and Design leverages these characteristics to not only provide students with a broad knowledge of art and design, cultivate their aesthetic sensibilities, and experience the joy of expression, but also to foster higher-order communication skills that enable students to accept diverse individuals and values in a global society and to communicate their own ideas.
 The educational goal of the Common Foundation Subject "Art and Design" is to integrate intelligence and sensitivity, and to nurture the human ability to express oneself and to have a sense of balance that tolerates the ideas of others.

-Educational Content Art and Design education as a liberal arts education promotes the understanding of the background of different cultures and social values through the practical learning of traditions and state-of-the-art and design techniques and materials related to artistic expression.
+Art and Design education as a liberal arts education promotes the understanding of the background of different cultures and social values through the practical learning of traditions and art and design techniques and materials related to artistic expression.
 Students will learn specific methods and basic knowledge in order to understand how important it is for human beings to experience the joy of creating and appreciating art and design, such as drawing pictures and visiting museums, and will understand that it is something important for human beings to live as human beings.
 They will also aim to become citizens who act for the promotion of culture and art and design, seeking to engage with diversified local community and recognize the importance of art in developing all social infrastructures.